Guide to Reporting Income Changes Online

 - You may need to call the ARC or Broker Service Line with the consumer present in certain cases where the consumer changed employers.

-After you register to report changes online, log in and choose the Change to Income or Projected Annual Income topic.
+After you register to report changes online, log in.

 Enter the first name and last name of the consumer experiencing the change (which may or may not be the person reporting the change).
 Click "Continue."